Food Tecnology Joint

 Learning outcomes of the course unit

-Students are strongly advised to have supported the examen of technical physics as well as the frequency of the classes of food microbiology and food chemistry partly delivered in the first semester.
+There are no compulsory prerequisites, but students are strongly advised to have attended the course of technical physics as well as the frequency of the classes of food microbiology and food chemistry partly delivered in the first semester.

 Course contents summary